Jacob-Lundstrom/uart-logger/README.md

 - If the first row starts with `timestamp`, that column is skipped.
 - If the imported CSV has more labels than detected channels, only the first matching labels are used.

+**Data Viewer**

+`data_viewer.py` is a standalone companion for inspecting recorded CSV files.
+It uses the same PyQt5/pyqtgraph stack as the logger and opens any CSV written by the logger (or any CSV with the same `timestamp,chan1,...` format).

+- **Open CSV…** — file picker defaults to the `data/` folder next to the script.
+- **X Axis** — switch between *Sample Index* and *Time (s)* (seconds elapsed since the first timestamp).
+- **Y Min / Y Max / Autoscale** — same Y-axis controls as the logger.
+- **Channel checkboxes** — toggle individual channels on/off; each checkbox is color-coded to its plot line.
+- Mouse pan and zoom are available via pyqtgraph's built-in interactions (right-click drag to zoom, scroll wheel to zoom an axis, middle-click to pan).

 **Notes & Troubleshooting**
 - If the serial port fails to open the app will print an error and exit; verify the port name and permissions.
 - If multiple channels appear, the UI creates one plot per channel and a legend.
 - The application avoids modifying existing recorded CSV files except when you explicitly choose "Overwrite".

+**High Sample Rate / Bursty Display**

+At high sample rates (e.g. 1 kHz) the live plot and recorded timestamps may appear bursty — data arrives in discrete clumps rather than continuously.
+There are two causes:

+1. **USB-serial adapter latency timer.** USB-to-serial adapters (CP210x, FTDI, CH340, etc.) batch incoming bytes and deliver them to the OS on a periodic timer.
+The default is often **16 ms**, so at 1 kHz you receive 16 samples all at once rather than one per millisecond.
+Reducing this timer to **1 ms** (the minimum) dramatically smooths both the live display and the recorded timestamps.

+   *Windows:* Device Manager → Ports (COM & LPT) → right-click your adapter → Properties → Port Settings → Advanced → **Latency Timer (msec)** → set to `1`.

+2. **Single-line reads.** The logger previously called `readline()` for each sample, which reads one byte at a time internally and amplifies the bursty delivery.
+The current version reads all bytes available in the OS buffer in a single call (`read(n)`), so each burst is drained immediately.

+   The latency timer change (step 1) is the most impactful fix for timestamp accuracy.
+The code change ensures the buffer is processed as fast as possible once data does arrive.